Parades, Children's Day, a Zydeco dance, a Gumbo Cook-off and other events pack various weekends leading up to Mardi Gras. Read More →

 The Cinderella night of Mardi Gras manifests on Lundi Gras with a lavish promenade of more than 60 krewes’ royalty in extravagant, glittering costumes.

 The best part about celebrating Mardi Gras in Lake Charles/Southwest Louisiana is the atmosphere.
+Whether it's the parade, museum or Mardi Gras history in Lake Charles.
 There is a type of warmth that is genuine along with a simple spirit of joy which is what we Cajuns call the "joie de vivre" or the "joy of living."

 Want to know parade routes, times, and get notifications for different activities happening in Southwest Louisiana during Mardi Gras?
-Download the Southwest Louisiana Mardi Gras app on iTunes or the Google Play Store.
+Download the Lake Charles Events app on iTunes or the Google Play Store.

 All parade routes (except for the Krewe of Omega Parade) will begin at the north end of Bord du Lac Drive, cross over Lakeshore Drive onto West Mill Street, turn right onto Ryan Street and continue south on Ryan to Sale Road where the parades will end.